 - Possessing 100 or more IDs of others: Again, the circumstances that constitute a crime in the earlier situations are the same as for this one – only the number of IDs increases.
 If you are accused of violating this section of the law, you can be charged with a second-degree felony.
 A conviction may result in up to 15 years in prison and/or a fine of up to $10,000.

 Is Possessing Someone Else's ID Different from Identity Fraud?

 As mentioned earlier, possessing another's ID is distinct from identity fraud.
 In fact, the subsections enumerated under in the unlawful possession statute explicitly state that an offense is committed only if it does not "constitute a violation of Section 76-6-1102 (identity fraud)."

 What differentiates unlawful possession of another's ID from identity fraud is the intent.
 Identity fraud occurs when someone,"with fraudulent intent," knowingly uses or attempts to use another's personal identifying information.
 In contrast, possessing another's ID is a crime even if the individual who had the document did not use it.
-However, to be in violation of the law, they must have had the intent to defraud.If you've been charged with an offense in Salt Lake City, contact Lokken & Associates, P.C. at (801) 829-9783 as soon as possible.
+However, to be in violation of the law, they must have had the intent to defraud.If you've been charged with an offense in Salt Lake City, contact Lokken & Putnam, P.C. at (801) 829-9783 as soon as possible.
 Our criminal defense lawyers have extensive experience and will fight hard toward a favorable outcome on your behalf.